Yorkshire Guide - main picture

 2. Clapham.

 The route from Clapham is another gentle ascent, and has the advantage that Clapham is a gorgeous little village which is well worth seeing in its own right.
-The firat part of the walk is through the woods alongside Clapham Beck.
+The first part of the walk is through the woods alongside Clapham Beck.
 This is actually a chargeable route but well worth it as it brings you out at Ingleborough Cave .
 This is one of the better caves in the Dales and well worth a look round, and it's open from Spring to November.

 The route continues up Trow Gill and passes very close to Gaping Gill which is a pothole leading to the largest underground chamber in the British Isles.
-There's no public access, but on Spring and August Bank Holiday weekends caving clubs will winch you down for a small fee.
+There's no public access, but on Spring and August Bank Holiday weekends caving clubs will sometimes winch you down for a small fee.
 I did it many years ago and have never forgotten the experience.

 Passing Gaping Ghyll, you then have a rough but well marked route across open countryside leading to the summit.